valericus/scotty/README.md

 Simple server that stores users with their coordinates and searches for nearest one.
-Data are stored right in memory so restart will drop everything.
-SQLite-driven persistent storage coming soon.
+Data is stored in SQLite, file `data.sqlite` in current path.
+Path to data base file is hardcoded for simplicity.

 # How to run